ming900518/tcp-proxy/README.md

 > [!IMPORTANT]
 >
-> Provide `port` and `target_port` with same length, otherwise this tool will not be able to proxy all the services!
+> Provide `port` and `target_port` with the same length, otherwise this tool will not be able to proxy all the services!